emacsway/emacsway.github.io/_sources/en/how-to-quickly-develop-high-quality-code.txt

     "You try to make the infrastructure cover everything you think you might need, which leads to an overly complex infrastructure."
     ("Planning Extreme Programming" [#fnpxp]_ by Kent Beck, Martin Fowler)

+..

+    "In teaching TDD, I see this situation all the time—excellent software engineers spending 5 to 10 minutes reasoning about a question that the computer could answer in 15 seconds.
+Without the tests you have no choice, you have to reason.
+With the tests you can decide whether an experiment would answer the question faster.
+Sometimes you should just ask the computer."
+    ("Test-Driven Development By Example" [#fntdd]_ by Kent Beck)

 The cause of this effect is that smart people tends to think in upfront way.
 Furthermore, usually the developer does not have enough information to make right decisions about implementation at the moment.